-992 Portage Road, Kirkfield (former St. Andrew's Presbyterian Church) The former St. Andrews's Presbyterian Church has architectural and historical importance in the village of Kirkfield.
+The former St. Andrews's Presbyterian Church has architectural and historical importance in the village of Kirkfield.
 The church, the third constructed in the village, was built in 1905 and is an excellent example of an early twentieth century Gothic Revival church.
 The large corner tower and single window in the sanctuary are typical of Presbyterian church building around this time.
 In particular, the church is notable for the interior of the nave which possesses a significant collection of historic stained glass and an open timber roof.
 The church has important historical connections with the history of the village whose historically Scottish population established the first Presbyterian church in the village in 1862.
 The present church was constructed by local railway magnate Sir William Mackenzie, a significant local figure both locally and nationally for his role in the development of the railway in Canada in the late nineteenth and early twentieth century.
 The church forms an important part of the historic landscape of Portage Road and Kirkfield's historic core.

-38 Bond Street West, Lindsay 38 Bond Street West has architectural significance as a good example of an Italianate residence.
-Likely constructed in the early 1870s, this house appears on the 1875 Bird's Eye View Map of Lindsay and was probably constructed for local merchant Silas Bigelow who purchased the property in 1871; Bigelow was the son of Hiram Bigelow who came to Lindsay and purchased the Purdy Mill in 1844.
-Architecturally, the house is built on a Georgian centre-hall plan with a central entrance and symmetrical massing but incorporates Italianate design elements including: a hipped roof; wide eaves; curved windows; raised window hoods with quoins; pilasters; and a central entrance with transom.
+38 Bond Street West, Lindsay

+38 Bond Street West has architectural significance as a good example of a Georgian residence.
+Likely constructed around 1853, this house appears on the 1875 Bird's Eye View Map of Lindsay.
+The property was first purchased in 1852 by physician Peter Henry Clark who likely had the house constructed.
+It was then purchased by local merchant Silas Bigelow in 1871; Bigelow was the son of Hiram Bigelow who came to Lindsay and purchased the Purdy Mill in 1844.
+Architecturally, the house is built on a Georgian centre-hall plan with a central entrance and symmetrical massing and incorporates Classical design elements including: a hipped roof; wide eaves; curved windows; raised window hoods with quoins; pilasters; and a central entrance with transom.
 The verandah does not appear on the 1875 map or late nineteenth century fire insurance maps and is likely a later addition, although it complements the Classical style of the house as a whole.
-It is a good example of this type of house constructed in the 1870s and 1880s and contributes to the historic streetscape of Bond Street which is primarily comprised of large houses from this period.
+It is a good example of this type of house constructed in the mid-nineteenth century and contributes to the historic streetscape of Bond Street which is primarily comprised of large houses from this period.

-61 Cambridge Street North, Lindsay (Cambridge Street United Church) Cambridge Street United Church has architectural and historical importance within the town of Lindsay.
+61 Cambridge Street North, Lindsay (Cambridge Street United Church)

+Cambridge Street United Church has architectural and historical importance within the town of Lindsay.
 The core of the church was constructed in 1871 as Cambridge Street Methodist Church, and gradually added to as the congregation grew throughout the late nineteenth and early twentieth century with major expansions in 1886 and 1929.
 The church is an excellent, representative example of late nineteenth century Gothic Revival ecclesiastical architecture and demonstrates a number of key features of that style including: its lancet windows with tracery; decorative brickwork; gable roof; and buttresses.
 The church has historical importance as the oldest Methodist, later United, congregation in Lindsay.
 It contributes to the historic landscape of Cambridge Street North with is primarily comprised of late nineteenth-century homes.